morse-simulator/morse/doc/morse/dev/services.rst

 When a new request comes in, the middleware-specific part receives it, deserializes it and hands it over to :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request`.
-This method dispatches the request to the correct component, and execute it (for synchronous services) or start the execution and return an internal request ID (for asynchronous services).
+This method dispatches the request to the correct component, and executes it (for synchronous services) or starts the execution and returns an internal request ID (for asynchronous services).

 This internal request ID can be used by the middleware to track the